This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using the WordPress CMS.

-- More than 60% of all websites using a content management system are built with WordPress.
+- More than 60% of all websites using a CMS application are driven by WordPress.

-- Over 37,000,000 searches made each month on Google are for terms related to WordPress.
+- Over 37 million searches are made on Google each month for terms related to WordPress.

 - WordPress is 100% free to download, use and modify.
 WordPress is built using an open source content management system.

 - WordPress code is built by volunteers.
-People from all over the world work on developing and improving WordPress each day.
+People from all over the world work on developing and improving the WordPress software each day.

-- The WordPress application is regularly updated to fix bugs and improve both its features and security.
+- The WordPress core program is continually being updated to eliminate bugs and improve both its ease of use and security.

 - WordPress delivers content online to visitors worldwide.
-WordPress has been translated and localized into over seventy international languages.
+WordPress has been translated and localized into over seventy international languages and dialects.

-- WordPress currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.
+- WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-- There is almost no limit to what you can build using WordPress.
+- There is practically no limit to what someone can do with WordPress.

-A content management system (CMS), is a website tool for non-technical users.
-It is a web application designed to make it easier for non-technical website owners to add, edit and manage content on their site.
+In simple terms, a content management system (CMS), is a web tool for non-technical users.
+It is designed to make it easy for non-technical users to add, edit and manage content on their site.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
-Despite its distributed model and so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Facebook, Amazon, Twitter, Yahoo, and eBay …
+Despite its distributed model and having so few employees, WordPress.com (the hosted version of the software) currently attracts more unique views per month than Facebook, Amazon, eBay, Twitter, and Yahoo …

-Here are just some of the latest statistics on WordPress:
+Here are just some of the latest figures on WordPress usage:

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-In terms of CMS usage, no other platform even comes close to WordPress …
+In terms of CMS dominance, no other platform even comes close to WordPress …

 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more websites and blogs today are being powered by the WordPress CMS platform.
+In fact, more sites are now being powered by the WordPress CMS platform.

-WordPress is so popular, that even keeping up with the latest statistics on WordPress is difficult because the information changes so frequently.
+WordPress is so popular, that keeping up with the latest statistics on WordPress is quite difficult because the data changes so often.

 For example, at the time this post was written, this is the number of downloads of the latest WordPress version …

-Note: The above download number represents only the most recent version of WordPress.
-Around one third of all current users have not yet upgraded their installations to the latest release …
+Note: The above download number represents only the latest version of WordPress.
+Around one third of all current users have not yet updated their WP installations to the latest release …

-As this post was being written, the number of downloads has already increased.
-If you were to click on the link above and visit the WordPress download counter page, you should expect to see a significantly higher figure … perhaps even a newer version, as WordPress continually updates the software to fix security issues and bugs, and add new or improved features.
+Even as this post was being written, the number of downloads has already shot up.
+If you were to click on the link above and visit the WordPress download counter site, you will see a much higher number of downloads … perhaps even a different version, as the WordPress development community continually updates the software to fix security issues and bugs, and add new or improved features.

-Regarding updates, WordPress has released over 100 new updates since 2003 …
+Speaking of updates, WordPress has released over one hundred new software updates to date …

-(Over one hundred new versions of WordPress have been made available since 2003)
+(Over 100 new WordPress versions have been made available to date)

-WordPress currently releases a new software version every 3-4 months or so …
+WordPress currently releases a new update every 3-4 months or so …

 (WordPress regularly releases new version updates named after famous Jazz musicians)